 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Golfer's elbow is a form of tendonitis that causes pain and inflammation in the tendons connecting your forearm and elbow.
-When you repeatedly use your wrist and arm to bend, grasp or twist things, your tendons develop tiny tears that can cause wrist, elbow and forearm pain.
+Golfer’s elbow is a form of tendonitis that causes pain and inflammation in the tendons connecting your forearm and elbow.
+When you repeatedly use your wrist and arm to bend, grasp or twist things, your tendons develop tiny strains that can cause wrist, forearm and elbow pain.
+Continued use of your wrist/arm while having pain can eventually lead to small tears in your tendon.

-Left untreated, golfer’s elbow could cause permanent damage like limiting your elbow's range of motion, causing chronic pain and weakening your grip.
+Left untreated, medial epicondylitis could possibly cause long-term problems like limiting your elbow’s range of motion, chronic pain and weakening of your grip.

-Golfer’s elbow (medial epicondylitis) symptoms can take weeks or months to develop.
+Golfer’s elbow symptoms can take weeks or months to develop.
 They might start with pain in your inner elbow that seems worse first thing in the morning.
-Other symptoms are:
+Other symptoms include:

 Advertisement

 Your healthcare provider will ask what activities make your elbow hurt.
-They’ll examine your arm for specific movements that cause pain.
+They’ll examine your arm for specific movements and/or positions that cause pain.
 Other tests might include:

 First, give your arm a break.
-Healthcare providers recommend you rest your arm for at least six weeks before playing sports or resuming the daily activities that put strain on your arm.
+Healthcare providers recommend you rest your arm for at least four to six weeks before playing sports or resuming the daily activities that put a strain on your arm.

-Persistent golfer’s elbow (medial epicondylitis) pain might require additional treatment:
+Persistent golfer’s elbow (medial epicondylitis) pain that’s not significantly reduced by physical therapy might require additional treatment, including:

-Fortunately, most people recover from golfer’s elbow without surgery and after resting their arm for about six weeks.
-It’s also good news there are simple steps you can take every day that can help your tendons heal.
-But left untreated, golfer’s elbow could cause permanent damage like limiting your elbow's range of motion, causing chronic pain and weakening your grip.
+Fortunately, most people recover from golfer’s elbow without surgery.
+There are also simple steps you can take every day that can help your tendons heal.
+But left untreated, golfer’s elbow could cause long-term problems like limiting your elbow’s range of motion, causing chronic pain and weakening your grip.

 Start by giving your aching arm some R&R. Here are other steps you can take once you’re back in the swing of things — whether that’s sports or work: